-Homework is usually handed out regularly.
+Homework is handed out weekly.
 It should be a relaxed experience where children share their learning and are further supported in their development by their parents/guardians/older siblings.

 Homework will comprise of daily reading and basic maths knowledge practice which we encourage you to support at home as acquiring automaticity will enable your child to quicken and widen their learning.